 We help survivors to gain stability by avoiding further re-victimisation, finding a safe and secure place to live and accessing the appropriate health and welfare support.

 We help survivors to confront and overcome their traumatic experiences and develop / regain confidence, resilience, independence and agency.

 We help clients to integrate into the community, including helping them to provide the required evidence to secure legal protection in the UK and facilitating opportunities to develop positive relationships and the skills necessarily to live successful, independent and fulfilling lives.

-A day at the Foundation
+An hour at the Helen Bamber Foundation

 Hamid arrives first.
 Hamid walks with a pronounced limp, he is a young survivor of torture from Eritrea who began treatment at the Foundation three months ago.
 He has just started intensive trauma-focussed therapy and is nervous about his next session with our Head of Therapies, Dr Katy Robjant.
 In his session, Katy helps Hamid to talk through his experiences being imprisoned in a shipping container in the East African desert.
 It is an important breakthrough in his progress to recovery that he is able to complete the session without dissociating or having panic attacks and flashbacks that used to afflict him almost constantly.
 In the next room, Xin has arrived for a sexual health assessment with one of our volunteer GPs, Dr Jane Hunt.